-A one-semester course concerned with the investigative tools of the astronomer and the implications of modern astronomical findings.
-The course begins by examining the nature of the scientific method and by applying that method to a number of key problems from the history of astronomy.
+This is an introductory, one-semester course that studies the nature of the Universe: Solar System, stars, galaxies, and the overall Universe.
+This course investigates the tools and methods of astronomy and the implications of modern astronomical findings.
+The course examines the nature of the scientific method as applied to a number of key problems from the history of astronomy.
 It then proceeds to cover the most recent findings as to the nature, origin, and evolution of the planets, stars, galaxies, and the Universe itself.
 Laboratory work includes observations with the unaided eye and the telescope, and analysis of more complex observations.
-This course may not be used to complete the following sequence: PHYS 181 Astronomy I: The Solar System and PHYS 182 Astronomy II: Stars and Galaxies.
-High School algebra or MATH 011 recommended.
+This course may be used in place of PHYS 181 Astronomy of the Solar System or PHYS 182 Astronomy of Stars and Galaxies.
+Corequisite(s): MATH 012 or MATH 023.
 Code 2 course fee.

-PHYS 181 Astronomy I - The Solar System 4 cr.
+PHYS 181 Astronomy of the Solar System 4 cr.
 (3+2)

-The nature of the solar system: the Sun, planets, moons, and other bodies orbiting the Sun.
-The tools and methods of astronomy.
-The nature of the scientific methods as applied to a number of key problems from the history of astronomy.
-The motions of the sky.
-Recent findings as to the nature, orgin, and evolution of the planets.
+This is an introductory course that studies the nature of the solar system: the Sun, planets, moons, and other bodies orbiting the Sun.
+This course investigates the tools and methods of astronomy, the nature of the scientific methods as applied to a number of key problems from the history of astronomy, the motions of the sky, recent findings as to the nature, origin, and evolution of the planets including exoplanets, and life in the Universe.
 Laboratory work includes observations with the unaided eye and analysis of more complex observations.
-Prerequisite: High School algebra.
+Prerequisite: MATH 012 or MATH 023 with grade of C or higher, or Mathematics placement requiring no remediation.
 Code 3 course fee.

-PHYS 182 Astronomy II - Stars & Galaxies 4 cr.
+PHYS 182 Astronomy of Stars & Galaxies 4 cr.
 (3+2)